demicuz/demicuz.github.io/content/C (language).md

 You can declare an `enum` inside of a `struct`.
 It will act the same as if it was defined in the outer scope.

 ### #todo
-- You can initialize only first `n` elements of an array.
-Like only the first:
+- You can initialize arrays like this:
 ```C
 char buffer[100] = {0};
 ```